GammaTauAI/opentau/README.md

 In this project, we make effective use of large natural language models to aid these type inference procedures.
 Our approach utilizes static insertion of type holes for generating a prompt to be then edited or infilled by a language model.
-Our project mainly uses Codex's _code-davinci-edit_ model for TypeScript type inference, but our design is general enough to be applied to other language models and programming languages.
+Our project mainly used Codex's _code-davinci-edit_ model for TypeScript type inference, but our design is general enough to be applied to other language models and programming languages.
+Unfortunately, Codex is now discontinued by OpenAI, therefore we are now supporting open source models such as _InCoder_ and _SantaCoder_.
 We have designed our system to be modular and extensible, including a language server protocol for the implementation of additional programming languages.
-We have also explored other language models such as Facebook's _InCoder_ model, and we plan to experiment with Python type inference in the near future.

 Across our dataset, we were able to type-infer 91% of the files with descriptive, high quality type annotations, which is a significant improvement over 59% using TypeScript's built-in inference procedure.